 If you fall ill from COVID-19, or any other condition, and require treatment in hospital, you will still be treated as normal and will not be denied any medical intervention because you are in the ‘shielding’ group.

-Whilst the rest of your household are not required to adopt protective shielding measures for themselves, we would expect them to do what they can to support you in keeping well and to stringently follow the staying alert and safe (social distancing) guidelines.
+Whilst the rest of your household are not required to adopt protective shielding measures for themselves, we would expect them to do what they can to support you in keeping well.
+Further government guidance for households with grandparents, parents and children living together where someone is at increased risk, or has possible or confirmed coronavirus (COVID-19) infection can be found here

-If the rest of your household stringently follow advice on social distancing and minimise the risk of spreading the virus within the home by following the advice above, there is no need for them to also shield alongside you.
+If the rest of your household stringently follow advice on social distancing and increased hygiene measures to minimise the risk of spreading the virus within the home by following the advice given, there is no need for them to also shield alongside you.

 WM is an indolent (slow or chronic) lymphoma with distinct features and treatment options.

 Just having the disease may increase the risk of lowering immunity, because people with WM often produce fewer antibodies than normal.
-This may not be significant under normal circumstances but in this time of COVID-19, we are assuming that everyone in the so-called ‘Watch and Wait’ category is potentially at risk.
+This may not be significant under normal circumstances but in this time of COVID-19, we are assuming that everyone on active monitoring ( or the so-called ‘watch and wait’) is potentially at risk.

 This is why people at any stage of their disease are included in the extremely vulnerable category.